-Prepare the weld area
+Prepare the Weld Area

 In case there are other present people, set the welding curtains up around your area of work.
 This will protect against UV damage.

-Installing the Wire
+Find the Right Wire

 Use the same wire as the surface you are welding.
 For instance, in case you are welding stainless steel, employ the stainless steel wire.

 When it comes to steel welding, there exist two major wire types.
 There is an all-purpose wire that is the commonest economically.
 There is also a steel wire of high quality that bears the design for welding on dirty and rusty steel.